The Centre for European Research in Maastricht (CERiM) is a Jean Monnet Centre of Excellence.

 EURA-NET aims to attain an understanding of the current characteristics and related policy impact of temporary transnational mobility of people.
-The findings in the European-Asian context will provide insights to be applied to other world regions.
 The project seeks to help national and international policy-makers to address the challenges arising in the increasingly interconnected and demographically mobile world.
-This will be done by discovering how politics structures the movement of people in sending, transit and receiving countries and by shedding light on the international practices and experiences of individual migrants.
-The research outcomes will be communicated in the forms of scientific and policy reports and policy briefs to multi-level interest groups.

 EURA-NET is but one of the many innovative research projects in which CERiM is involved.
 Explore the others here.

 On June 9-10, 2016 CERiM supported the organisation of the Second European Teaching and Learning Conference.
 Having hosted the first conference in Maastricht, co-funding was provided to the Institute of European Studies at the Vrije Universiteit Brussel for continuing this tradition.

 Read more about this past event here.